RizalHB/playgame/README.md

 ⏰ Game Lifecycle

 Games can have a scheduled release date.
+The release-processing system checks scheduled games and makes them available when their release date is reached.

 Scheduled Game
       │